Content Moderation & RLHF Services for Safer AI

 Performance monitoring and continuous adaptation of the human role in the AI-augmented process

-Legaltech — Workflow for double validation on legal clauses or recommendations proposed by IA
+Legaltech — Workflow for double validation on legal clauses or recommendations proposed by AI

 Documentary processing — Inclusion of reviewers in the OCR pipeline + data extraction for audit or contract